Vancouver On A Budget: Best Things To Do That Are Free Or Low Cost

 Photo credit: Christy from Ordinary Traveler

 If you’re into views and hikes, another place on the North Shore that I love is Deep Cove.
 Hike up the Baden-Powell trail and go to Quarry Rock for these views!
-It’s free to hike but I always splurge on a Honey’s doughnut as a reward for the hike haha.
+It’s free to hike but I always splurge on a Honey’s doughnut as a reward for the hike.
+Very Vancouver on a budget!

 The view from Quarry Rock